Order Flow is a trading tactic that is based on the analysis of placement and execution orders by traders at different price levels.

 Order Book shows the volume for Bids & Offers at different price levels, which can be presented as a DOM table or as a Heatmap chart.

-At any given time, new orders are placed on the market and existing orders are either changed / cancelled or executed.
+At any given time, new orders are placed on the market and existing orders are either changed / canceled or executed.
 It is very difficult to track all these changes through the DOM table, so the visual representation of this process in the form of Heatmap is more useful.

 The main advantage of Heatmap visualization over the classic DOM view is that you immediately see the zone of accumulation of large orders that are waiting to get filled.
 These high liquidity zones are as a "magnet" for the price, as they often match with psychologically price levels or values of popular technical indicators (MA 200, MA 50, Daily High/Low etc.).
 Therefore, even in the short term, the price can come to these levels.